YaegerKnight/ml-blog/_posts/2022-04-28-data-validation-great-expectations-part-3.md

 ## TL;DR: Alternatives for data validation using Python

-- 🛠 Data validation tools come in many flavours, from full-featured libraries like eGreat Expectations down to the humble `assert` statement in Python.
+- 🛠 Data validation tools come in many flavours, from full-featured libraries like Great Expectations down to the humble `assert` statement in Python.

 - ⚠️ The tool you choose should be appropriate to your particular use case and situation.
 You might not need or want to add a large dependency or take on extra code / project complexity, in which case there are alternative options available to you.